 The ‘one pot’ I chose for this Cajun chicken recipe is the almighty Instant Pot.
 Seriously, I’ve fallen in love hard with this electric pressure cooker.

-Why I LOVE my Instant Pot
+Why I LOVE my Pressure Cookers

 - I now make yogurt from scratch every other week from local, organic milk from pasture-raised cows

 - Goodbye to canned pulses for good.
 I buy only dry beans, cook them in bulk and it takes no time (even without soaking), and then I freeze them for future use.